Anne Ramsay

 Ann Balfour (ca. 1757–1826)

-George and Andrew died, leaving Whitehill to General James Balfour, who in his turn passed it to his nephew, Robert Wardlaw, the son of his sister Elizabeth, the 7th child and eldest daughter, and her husband William Wardlaw, He had served with the East India Company prior to his marriage, at which point he resigned from the Company to manage his wife’s family estates.
+George and Andrew died, leaving Whitehill to General James Balfour, who in his turn passed it to his nephew, Robert Wardlaw, the son of his sister Elizabeth, the 7th child and eldest daughter, and her husband William Wardlaw.
+He had served with the East India Company prior to his marriage, at which point he resigned from the Company to manage his deceased wife’s family estates.

 Robert took the name Wardlaw Ramsay.